islomkhodja/BicycleBlogNode/readme.md

 ```

 1. then go to your http://yourhost:yourport/admin/login
-2. create your first categor3. write your first post, choose your category that you created, write your tags.
+2. create your first category. write your first post, choose your category that you created, write your tags.
 4. and you can create your pages
-5. add to menu your pages (not realized yet)
+5. add to menu your pages (_not realized yet_)
-6. .... (not yet implemented functionals)
+6. .... (_not yet implemented functionals_)

 ## TODO
 - [x] front-end template